 - print the game sheets, where the player will write the scores

-- possibly show a clock, to alert the end of the game
+- possibly show a countdown, to alert the end of the game

 - print the current ranking

-- possibly offer a way to retire some competitors, or to add a new competitor
+- possibly offer a way to withdraw some competitors, or to add a new competitor

-- repeat steps c. thru i. usually up to seven turns
+- repeat steps c. thru i. usually up to seven rounds

-- possibly offer a way to go back, delete last turn, correct a score and repeat
+- possibly offer a way to go back, delete last round, correct a score and repeat

 - recompute the ranking, assigning prizes

-- each tourney is associated to one season
+- each tourney is associated to one championship

 - data exchange, to import/export whole tourneys in a portable way

-The very first requirement to install an instance of SoL on your own machine is getting Python 3.3.
+The very first requirement to install an instance of SoL on your own machine is getting Python 3.6 or better.
 This step obviously depends on the operating system you are using: on most GNU/Linux distributions it is already available, for example on Debian and derivatives like Ubuntu the following command will do the task:

 $ apt-get install fonts-dejavu